-My Wedding Costs
+A Breakdown of My Wedding Costs

-- Grooms Attire – I bough the ties, shirts, pocket silks and cufflinks for all three of my groomsmen.
+- Grooms Attire – I bought the ties, shirts, pocket silks and cufflinks for all three of my groomsmen.
 Originally I allowed Mens Warehouse to sell me on $60 ties and $50 shirts but I later returned them to find much more reasonable prices elsewhere.
 A purple tie is a purple tie, I really don’t care what it’s made of and neither did the bride.

 - Friends Travel – An expense we decided to take on was helping with the cost of travel for some of the wedding party.
 Many of our friends live in Miami and really couldn’t afford to take a trip to New Jersey.
 Very understandable, so we decided to give three couples $350 each.
 Only five of the six ended up attending, that’s why you see one of the costs at $175.

-- Flower Girl and Ring Bearer Gifts – Didn’t know this was part of the costs but I bought our five year old ring bearer (my cousin) a rapid fire Nerf gun fully loaded with refills.
+- Flower Girl and Ring Bearer Gifts – Didn’t know this was part of the costs but I bought our five-year-old ring bearer (my cousin) a rapid-fire Nerf gun fully loaded with refills.
 My Aunt and Uncle probably hate me now.

 - Our Travel – Since we drove from Miami, our expenses consisted of gas, gas and more gas.
 I tracked our mileage to the T and found our Kia Forte got 31 miles to the gallon (very thrilled with that).
 When we arrived in NJ, we had a lot of driving around to do in terms of meeting vendors so there was some added expense.